-- 1. recognize every component in the parts of speech learned in THEO 3217 - 2. identify the binyanim (or stem) and functions of all verbs - 3. recall the forms and functions of the prepositions and particles - 4. identify, recognize at least 500 of the most common Biblical Hebrew words found in the Hebrew Bible - 5. search words in the Biblical Hebrew dictionaries and lexicons and explain the entries, in particular the BDB Lexicon. - 6. parse and translate given phrases/sentences and the book of Jonah and the Joseph story - 7. use the parsing tools from the internet and/or computer software
+- recognize every component in the parts of speech learned in THEO5301 - 2. identify the binyanim (or stem) and functions of all verbs - 3. recall the forms and functions of the prepositions and particles - 4. identify, recognize at least 500 of the most common Biblical Hebrew words found in the Hebrew Bible - 5. search words in the Biblical Hebrew dictionaries and lexicons and explain the entries, in particular the BDB Lexicon - 6. parse and translate given phrases/sentences and the book of Jonah - 7. use the parsing tools from the internet and/or computer software - 8. read and translate short narrative passages and some poems from the Hebrew Bible - 9. read and comment on the Hebrew grammar in the book of Jonah